-B35.3 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+B35.3 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 Athlete's foot is a common infection caused by a fungus.
 It most often affects the space between the toes.
 Symptoms include itching, burning, and cracked, scaly skin between your toes.you can get athlete's foot from damp surfaces, such as showers, swimming pools, and locker room floors.
 To prevent it

 keep your feet clean, dry, and cool